-The availability of rental housing and the quality and condition of the existing stock are two key priorities in Maple Ridge.
+The availability of rental housing, and the quality and condition of the existing stock, are two key priorities in Maple Ridge.
 These two aspects were ranked as high or moderate priority issues among a majority of questionnaire respondents.
-Some rental buildings were noted by consultation participants to be in poor condition, with concerns around safety and maintenance standards.
+Consultation participants noted some rental buildings to be in poor condition, with concerns around safety and maintenance standards.
 In particular, the location, safety, and appropriateness of rental housing for children and seniors was reported.
 Lower income households, or households with special circumstances, were said to have the least choice in the rental market.